danielschuster-muc/potter-db/backend/README.md

 ---

-## 💻 Development Workflow
+## Development Workflow

 Since the application runs inside a container, you must execute Rails commands via Docker.
+Remove the `-f compose.dev.yml` part if you want to run commands against the production setup.
 Below is a quick reference table for common actions:

 | Action                           | Command                                                                       |
 | :------------------------------- | :---------------------------------------------------------------------------- |